*Post contains affiliate links | Photo: Osha Key from www.lovetariandiet.com

 Turmeric, with its powerful anti-inflammatory and anti-carcinogenic properties, has been a staple of Indian and Ayurvedic recipes and healing remedies for thousands of years, whilst the health benefits of coconuts have been celebrated for a similar time frame in the Pacific Rim and Asian countries.

 Why Make a Tea From Turmeric and Ginger?

 For peak health, a body’s pH level should be between around 7.35 and 7.45 .

 When it starts going above this level, long term, it can lead to a host of digestive and health ailments – from weight problems and allergies to fatigue and premature aging, as well as problems with our nervous and cardiovascular system and muscles.

-The Western diet is generally VERY acidic these days, so our PH levels can often be much higher than the optimum level nature intended.
+The Western diet is often very acidic these days, so our PH levels can often be higher than nature intended.

 Eating alkaline foods (and avoiding acidic food and drink like coffee, alcohol and fried, fatty foods) can balance your PH back to the level at which our bodies work best.

 And this is where turmeric and ginger really come into their own.

 Turmeric and ginger are both are highly alkalising.